 The Company has established guidelines and a system of controls in monitoring the dealings in its securities by the Directors and key employees.
-In particular, it covers the identification of the parties subject to the control system, the reporting of securities dealings by the affected parties and the review of such reports by the AC.
+In particular, it covers the identification of the parties subject to the control system, the reporting of securities dealings by the parties and the review of such reports by the AC.
+This is executed by monitoring the monthly shareholders listing to track share transactions by the Directors and key employees.